aedera/deepredmt/README.md

 # Deepredmt

+Given an RNA sequence consisting of a central cytidine flanked by 20 nucleotides on each side, Deepred-Mt scores if the central cytidine is edited.
+This score is obtained from the motifs extracted by a deep convolutional auto-encoder from the sequence.

 Source code and instructions are provided for reproducibility of the main results of "Deepred-Mt: Deep Representation Learning for Predicting C-to-U RNA Editing in Plant Mitochondria," by A. A. Edera,